rosenpin/i3-agenda/README.md

 # Setup
-1. You need to create a Google API application and download your OAuth 2.0 credentials json file to the same directory from which you will run the script
+1. You need to create a Google API project and download your OAuth 2.0 credentials json file to the same directory from which you will run the script
-You can do that here [https://developers.google.com/calendar/auth](https://developers.google.com/calendar/auth)
+You can create your credentials here [https://console.developers.google.com/apis/credentials](https://console.developers.google.com/apis/credentials)
+If your'e having trouble, you can use this tutorial [https://developers.google.com/calendar/auth](https://developers.google.com/calendar/auth)
 2. Run the script, it will print your next event
 3. Add configuration to your bar